MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-static-arrays-are-the-best-vectors.md

 From my personal experience playing around with static arrays the past few months, I believe static arrays should be preferred over stuff that uses the heap, like `malloc()` or `std::vector`, in almost all cases (nuclear hot programming take, I know).

 Although accessing memory from the heap or from a static array is just as fast, and even though the time it takes for a vector to grow becomes less relevant the larger it gets [due to growing exponentially](https://en.wikipedia.org/wiki/Amortized_analysis#Dynamic_array), static arrays have something that vectors don't.
 Whereas you can make as many heap allocations as your program desires, static arrays force the programmer to declare every single array they are going to need.
 This completely kills the possibility for programmers to write slow code that for example uses `malloc(sizeof(Node))` for every created `Node`.
-Static arrays are just compile-time [arenas/regions](https://en.wikipedia.org/wiki/Region-based_memory_management) that make it impossible for the compiler to generate suboptimal code, or for you to get confused.
+Static arrays are just compile-time [arenas/regions](https://en.wikipedia.org/wiki/Region-based_memory_management) that make it impossible for the compiler to generate suboptimal code, or for anyone to abuse dynamic memory allocation.